 Sometimes you want to apply for a loan with several lenders to see who gives you the best deal, for example.
 Or you want several credit cards to capture more points and perks.
-Searching for the best offer is fantastic; however, you should not do it at the expense of your credit score.
+Searching for the best offer is fantastic, and credit card churning is a great way to snag free travel and other perks.
+However, you should not do it at the expense of your credit score.

 To calculate your credit score, credit bureaus use the information they receive from your creditors along with computer software and algorithms.
 This means that the credit score you get depends on the information available, which could have errors.

 To be sure that your credit score is accurate, you should check it often through Equifax and TransUnion.
 Then, monitor your profile and report any errors as soon as you notice them.
 You can also use a free credit score app like Borrowell or ClearScore to check your credit file as often as you want without hurting it.

 6. Pay down your credit cards

 Every credit card and line of credit has a credit limit to control how much you can borrow.
 People with very high credit scores do not carry high balances on their credit cards and lines of credit or even carry a balance at all.
 Doing the same will keep your credit utilization ratio low, a number that measures how much credit you have access to vs how much you have used.

 A low credit utilization ratio, under 30% and lower, is good and will improve your credit score.
 Do not max out your credit cards and lines of credit.
 You can use them often, but the best practice is to pay off the balances in full every month, before the statement date.

 7. Track your finances & stay on budget